Skip to content

 Overview

 Data Recorder bridges the gap between the OR platform's real-time data layer and its historical data stores.
-Live operational data in the platform is cached in Redis with short TTLs — ranging from a minute to a couple of hours — which means it would be lost without an active mechanism to persist it.
-Data Recorder fills this role by periodically reading live data from Redis and writing it to PostgreSQL, ensuring that operational data is preserved for historical analysis, reporting, and validation.
+Live operational data in the platform is cached in memory with short time-to-live values — ranging from a minute to a couple of hours — which means it would be lost without an active mechanism to persist it.
+Data Recorder fills this role by periodically reading live data from the cache and writing it to the primary database, ensuring that operational data is preserved for historical analysis, reporting, and validation.

-The service listens for session events from the Experiment Manager (on a configurable interval, typically every 5 minutes) and uses each session tick as a trigger to snapshot multiple data types simultaneously.
-For each data type, it queries the live data from Redis via GraphQL, formats the results into DataFrames, and writes them to the corresponding actuals tables in PostgreSQL.
+The service listens for session events from the central orchestration service (on a configurable interval, typically every 5 minutes) and uses each session tick as a trigger to snapshot multiple data types simultaneously.
+For each data type, it queries the live data from the cache through the platform API, formats the results, and writes them to the corresponding actuals tables in the primary database.

 Within the data pipeline lifecycle, Data Recorder sits downstream of Data Fusion — it consumes the fused, time-batched live data that Fusion has written to Redis, and persists it for longer-term use by the Data Archiver and other analytical services.